Updated 27 Jun 2022

 Based on brain science research, Dynamic Study Modules can help you to study and remember what you learn.
-When Dynamic Study Modules are available in a course, your instructor may assign modules for credit.
+When Dynamic Study Modules are available in a course, your instructor may assign them for credit.
 Or, you can complete modules for independent study at your option.

 - First, you test your knowledge by answering multiple choice questions.
 If you’re confident about your answer, select it twice.
 If you’re unsure, select one or two possible answers with a single click or tap.
 When you have no idea, it’s best to select "I don't know yet".
 There are no scoring penalties for admitting you don't know an answer or for submitting an incorrect answer.
-Show me the initial on-screen instructions for submitting answers

-[Optional] Check your module question progress as you work.
+Check your module question progress as you work.
 The dark green bars at the top of the page indicate mastered questions.
 (See the section below about how to master a question.)
 Choose the down arrow for more details about your question progress.
 Computer or tablet users: You may want to keep this detailed view open as you work.

 - Learn what you didn’t know earlier.
 If you didn’t initially answer questions correctly and with confidence in a question set, read the correct answers and explanations ("WHAT YOU NEED TO KNOW") so you can answer these questions correctly when you see them again later in the module.